ACORN International

 ACORN International is a federation of autonomous member-based community organizations and tenants unions.
-The organisations represent a total membership numbers are currently at approximately 250,000 members.
+The organisations represent a total global membership of approximately 250,000 members.

 ACORN International has active affiliated organisations in multiple countries, such as Cameroon, Canada, the Czech Republic, England, France, Honduras, India, Ireland, Italy, Kenya, Peru, Scotland, Tunisia, the United States, and Wales.

 History

 Acorn International was created in 2004 by members and staff of the Association of Community Organizations for Reform Now (ACORN).
 The Founder and Chief Organizer is Wade Rathke.
 The headquarters of ACORN International are in New Orleans and Toronto.
 Much of the capacity outside of the organizing areas is provided by interns and volunteers that have come from George Brown College (Toronto), Carleton University (Ottawa), York University (Toronto), Georgia State University, the University of Edinburgh (Scotland), and many others.

 Campaigns

 Since its creation it has focused on a wide variety of local campaigns and initiatives, including fighting for potable water, paved roads, schools and parks in San Juan Laragancho in Lima, Peru, working to organize ragpickers and hawkers in India's mega-slums, and working to raise the standards for tenants in cities across Canada.
 Much of ACORN International's work in Latin America, Africa and India focuses on mega-slums like Dharavi (Mumbai), San Juan Laragancho (Lima), La Matanza (Buenos Aires), Korogocho (Nairobi), the ITO community (Delhi), Col. Ramon Amalia Amador (Tegucigalpa), and Choloma (San Pedro Sula) among others.

 ACORN International's major projects have included the Commonwealth Games campaign. and the Remittance Justice campaign.